2020 Paris stabbing attack: Main suspect

 The main suspect was identified as Zaheer Hassan Mehmood, a 25-year-old Pakistani man, who is charged with "attempted murder in association with a terrorist enterprise."
 The suspect acknowledged having carried out the attack for religious reasons.
 He claimed to be 18 in order to be eligible for social welfare benefits.

 Before the attack, he stated in a video that he was seeking vengeance against Charlie Hebdo for publishing caricatures of Islam's prophet Muhammad.

 The suspect left his village in Punjab province in Pakistan in early 2018 and came to Europe, following his brothers and other young men from the village.
 According to Associated Press, villagers considered the suspect a hero for carrying out the Paris attack.
 The suspect's father championed his son's actions, but was warned by Pakistani police against speaking publicly.

 In France, the suspect moved to Pantin, a working-class district with many immigrants from North Africa, Sub-Saharan Africa and Pakistan.
 He shared an apartment with several other Pakistanis above a Hookah bar.

-During the course of the investigation, it was found that Mahmood had carried out the attack not knowing that Charlie Hebdo had moved to a secret location following the 2015 attack.
+During the course of the investigation, it was found that Mehmood had carried out the attack not knowing that Charlie Hebdo had moved to a secret location following the 2015 attack.
 He was also found to have been influenced by radical Pakistani Islamic preacher Khadim Hussain Rizvi.
 On 24 January 2025, Mahmood was convicted of attempted murder and terrorist conspiracy and sentenced to 30 years' imprisonment and expulsion from France upon his release.
 Mahmood apologised to the victims.